Toblerity/Fiona/README.rst

 Installation
 ============

-Fiona requires Python versions 2.7 or 3.5+ and GDAL versions 1.11-3.0.
+Fiona requires Python versions 3.6+ and GDAL version 1.11-3.0.
 To build from a source distribution you will need a C compiler and GDAL and Python development headers and libraries (libgdal1-dev for Debian/Ubuntu, gdal-dev for CentOS/Fedora).